tj5miniop/linux-tkg-cachified/README.md

+# WARNING - this is a testing branch for the upcoming 6.15 kernel, do NOT use this kernel unless absolutely needed...... (or if you just want to have a bit of fun testing out pre-release builds 😃)

 ### Linux TKG Cachified - a modified TKG Kernel, focusing on hardware support and optimisations, with many patches from CachyOS and other great places in the linux community.

 ## Patches from -